matthallman/Week_4_Conda_school_district_analysis/README.md

    - % Overall Passing reduced from 91% to 85%
 - Scores by school type
   - Only the scores at Charter level were affected.
-   - %Passing Math reduced from 94% to 90%
+   - % Passing Math reduced from 94% to 90%
    - % Passing reading reduced from 97% to 93%
    - % Overall Passing reduced from 90% to 87%